 3.3 eQTL Results for Sex-Specific Associations

-In CSF Aβ-42 analyses, one previously identified SNP (rs316341) and one novel SNP (rs13115400) showed sex-specific associations and were further evaluated for eQTL associations within Braineac and GTEx databases.
+In CSF Aβ42 analyses, one previously identified SNP (rs316341) and one novel SNP (rs13115400) showed sex-specific associations and were further evaluated for eQTL associations within Braineac and GTEx databases.
 When evaluating rs316341, significant eQTL associations across all 10 brain tissues in Braineac were seen with SERPINB1, SERPINB6, and SERPINB9 (aveALL p-values<0.0012, FDR aveALL p-values=0.047; Supplemental Table 8).
 When looking at the region-specific associations, this eQTL signal appears to be driven by gene expression in the hippocampus (p=4.3x10-5 and 6.5x10-5 for SERPINB1 and SERPINB9, respectively).
 Similarly, when evaluating rs316341 in GTEx, significant eQTL associations were observed with SERPINB1 expression in brain cerebellar hemisphere (p=4.9x10-6) and transformed fibroblasts (p=0.00001) and with SERPINB9 pseudogene 1 (RP11-420G6.4) expression in the cortex of the brain (p=1.4x10-6; Supplemental Table 9).
 No significant eQTL associations for rs13115400 were observed in Braineac (Supplemental Table 10) or GTEx.

 In CSF tau analyses, the previously identified GMNC locus showed a sex-specific association.
 The top female-specific association within that locus was rs1393060 and was further evaluated for eQTL associations.
 In Braineac, we did not observe any eQTL association between rs1393060 and genes in the locus that survived correction for multiple comparisons.
 However, the strongest observed association was between rs1393060 and OSTN expression in the frontal cortex (p=0.00057; Supplemental Table 11).
 No significant eQTL associations were observed in tissues within the GTEx database.